 The scripts included within your model are shown in the menu on the left.
 To view a given script, simply click on the script’s name and it will be displayed in the Editor Panel on the right.
 Buttons are provided to the right of the name of each to allow you to delete or rename it.
 Scripts can be dragged up or down using the drag handles, which allow you to change the order in which they are displayed.

-To create a new table, click the “Add New Table” button in the toolbar, enter a variable name for the table in the pop-up menu, and click “Add Table”.
+To create a new script, click the “Add Script” button in the toolbar, enter a variable name for the script in the pop-up menu, and click “Add Script”.

 In the Editor Panel, the contents of the script will be displayed with full syntax highlighting and can be edited.
 To execute the script, click the “Run Code” button.
 The results of the script will be shown in the Preview Panel, to the right of the Editor Panel.